-It detected two older version on my computer which I then removed.
+It detected two older versions on my computer, which I then removed.

 NOTE.
-My MVP colleague and TWCF Mod Corrine adds: JavaRa hasn’t been updated to support removal of JRE 7 and, in fact seems to have trouble past JRE 6u32.
+My MVP colleague and TWCF Mod Corrine adds: JavaRa hasn’t been updated to support the removal of JRE 7 and seems to have trouble past JRE 6u32.
 It has moved to SingularLabs.com.
-In addition, Paul McLain no longer supports JavaRa but Freð ðe Vries still does.
+In addition, Paul McLain no longer supports JavaRa, but Freð ðe Vries still does.

 You can download and install Java for Windows manually from Java.com here.

 Hope you have learned something new here in this post.
 If you have anything more to add, please do so in the comments section.